-Failure of vxsnap prepare
+Recovering from the failure of vxsnap prepare

 If a vxsnap prepare operation fails prematurely, the vxprint command may show the new DCO volume in the INSTSNAPTMP state.
 VxVM can usually recover the DCO volume without intervention.
 However, in certain situations, this recovery may not succeed.
-If this happens, use the following command to delete the DCO volume:
+If this happens, the DCO volume must be deleted.